alandipert/wondr-blog/posts/assertions-and-postconditions.md

 1. `stopifnot()` is the easiest way to write assertions in R
 1. `on.exit()` and `returnValue()` can be used together with `stopifnot()` to write *postconditions*, or assertions about a function's return value.

 Thanks for reading, I hope you enjoyed the post!

-Thank you also to [Yihui Xie][yihui] for originally suggesting the approach to postconditions I elaborate on.
+Thank you also to [Yihui Xie][yihui] for originally suggesting the approach to postconditions that I elaborate upon.

 [assertions]: https://en.wikipedia.org/wiki/Assertion_(software_development)
 [postconditions]: https://en.wikipedia.org/wiki/Postcondition